 How we teach WordPress development

 If you’re looking for a lengthy PowerPoint presentation and generic handouts, this probably isn’t the best learning option for you.
-When you book our WordPress development course, be prepared for an interactive, hands-on experience.
+When you book our WordPress development course, be prepared to learn WordPress development step by step with an interactive, hands-on experience.

 - Get access to resources for a stronger foundation and preparation.